Selvam-DG/Python/Notes/Exception_Handling.md

   - What is an Exception?
   - Why is Exception required?
   - How to handle the exception
-  - User defined exception
+  - User-defined exception
   - Regular Expression in Python
-- Debugginng
+- Debugging
-  - The process of removing the bugs from applicatin
+  - The process of removing the bugs from applications
 - Types of Error in a program
   - Compile time  Error
   - Run time Error